DariHernandez/finanzi/README.md

 Visit at: **[darideveloper.github.io/optima](https://darideveloper.github.io/optima/)**

+This was a collaborative project between Niels-Bored and Daridev.

 Website (in spanish) for the company Optima, with multiple pages, hover animations and contact forms.

 Start date: **2022-04-13**